khaledabdelfatah/BV_UG/docs/usecases/variance_analysis/variance_analysis.md

 | **Balance PY**<br>*Previous Year* | The value for the same account in the same month of the previous year (e.g., April 2024).
 Used for Year-over-Year (YoY) comparison to track annual changes.                                         |
 | **Variance PY**      | The difference between the current balance and last year’s balance: `Balance - Balance PY`.
 A positive variance generally indicates improved performance over the year.                                                         |
 | **% of Change PY**   | The percentage change from the previous year: `(Variance PY / Balance PY) × 100`.
 This metric highlights long-term trends.                                                                |

+!!! info "Default Column Hierarchy"
+    By default, the columns are organized in the following hierarchy: **GS Group** (parent), **FS Group** (child of GS Group), and **Account** (child of FS Group).
+This structure allows you to expand each GS Group to view its related FS Groups, and further expand FS Groups to see individual Accounts.
+You can customize the column order at any time by dragging and dropping columns to suit your analysis needs.

 !!! tip "Changing Column Order"
     You can rearrange the columns by dragging and dropping them to customize your view.
 This allows you to prioritize the most relevant data for your analysis.